ruby-amqp/rubymarchhare.info/articles/queues.md

 ---
-title: "Working with RabbitMQ queues and consumers from Ruby with Hot Bunnies"
+title: "Working with RabbitMQ queues and consumers from Ruby with March Hare"
 layout: article
 ---

 ## About this guide

-This guide covers everything related to RabbitMQ queues, common usage scenarios and how to accomplish typical operations using Hot Bunnies.
+This guide covers everything related to RabbitMQ queues, common usage scenarios and how to accomplish typical operations using March Hare.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images and stylesheets).
 The source is available [on Github](https://github.com/ruby-amqp/rubymarchhare.info).

-## What version of Hot Bunnies does this guide cover?
+## What version of March Hare does this guide cover?

-This guide covers Hot Bunnies 2.0.
+This guide covers March Hare 2.0.

 ## RabbitMQ Queues: Overview